Thaynoanhit/Produto-Api/README.md

 ## Acessando a Aplicação

-Agora você pode acessar a API no navegador ou no Postman usando a URL:
+Você pode acessar a API no navegador ou no Postman usando a URL:

 ```
 http://localhost:3001/produtos/